How do I get relief from back pain quickly in Wellington?

 1. Muscle or Ligament Strain

 Muscle or ligament strain is one of the most common causes of back pain.
 It can occur from overexertion, such as heavy lifting, or from sudden, awkward movements that overstretch or tear the muscles.
 Poor posture over time also contributes to chronic back and spine pain, particularly when it leads to muscle imbalances.
-This type of back pain usually resolves quickly with skilled osteopathic hands-on treatment and the right exercises.
-Please note, repeated back strain may result in longer-term issues.
+This type of back pain usually resolves quickly with skilled osteopathic hands-on treatment and the right exercises to improve posture and strengthen your tissues.

 2. Herniated or Bulging Discs